Stateful Firewall and NAT Traffic Flow in Dual MX Series Routers (ECMP-Based Consistent Hashing) and Scaled-Out SRX Series Firewalls (MNHA)

 In this topology:

-- Configure the SRX Series Firewalls in Multinode HA pair in Active/Backup mode with session synchronization.
-SRX1-ACT1 and SRX2-ACT2 are in MNHA pair; and SRX1-STA1 and SRX2-STA2 are in MNHA pair.
+- Configure the SRX Series Firewalls in MNHA pair in Active/Backup mode with session synchronization.
+SRX1-ACT1 and SRX2-ACT2 are in MNHA pair and SRX1-STA1 and SRX2-STA2 form the other MNHA pair.
 SRX1-ACT1 and SRX1-STA1 are in stateful synchronization and SRX1-ACT2 and SRX1-STA2 are in stateful synchronization.

-- Primary MX Series remains as the primary ECMP path and the secondary MX Series is the standby ECMP path.
+- Primary MX Series remains as the primary ECMP path and the secondary MX Series router is the standby ECMP path.

-- The primary MX Series advertises routes as it is, whereas the standby MX Series advertises routes with as-path-prepend.
+- The primary MX Series router advertises routes as it is, whereas the standby MX Series advertises routes with as-path-prepend.
 Expanding an AS path makes a shorter AS path look longer and therefore less preferable to BGP.
 See Understanding Adding AS Numbers to BGP AS Paths.

 - Interfaces on the primary MX Series towards SRX Series Firewall and Secondary MX Series towards SRX Series Firewall must be provisioned using similar interface numbering with similar I/O card (IOC).
 This helps in maintaining the same unilist next-hop ordering on both the MX Series routers.